AndyObtiva/glimmer/README.markdown

 ![Gladiator](images/glimmer-gladiator.png)

-Gladiator (short for Glimmer Editor) is an on-going sample project under continuous development.
-It is used as the main text editor for developing Glimmer.
+[Gladiator](https://github.com/AndyObtiva/glimmer-cs-gladiator) (short for Glimmer Editor) is a Glimmer sample project under on-going development.
+You may check it out to learn how to build a Glimmer Custom Shell gem.

 ## In Production